ActivisionGameScience/ags_conda_recipes/README.rst

 1) need admin privileges to install packages (and changes are system-wide)

-2) limited to what is available (and allowed!) on the platform
+2) limited to packages that are available (and allowed by your IT department)

 3) your builds will be tightly coupled to the platform